Popov-I-R/To-Do-App/README.md

 "The 'kotlin-android-extensions' Gradle plugin is deprecated and its no longer supported."

+I've tried a few things but they didnt work.

-I will try to find a solution or to export it in .apk and just put it in my phone to see what will happens.
+I will keep trying to find a solution.

 Fingers crossed :)